Strike action: Sickout

-A "sickout", or (especially by uniformed police officers) "blue flu", is a type of strike action in which the strikers call in sick.
+A "sickout" is a type of strike action in which the strikers call in sick, using an accepted excuse to perform a strike.
 This is used in cases where laws prohibit certain employees from declaring a strike.
-Police, firefighters, air traffic controllers, and teachers in some U.S. states are among the groups commonly barred from striking usually by state and federal laws meant to ensure the safety or security of the general public.
+Police, firefighters, air traffic controllers, and teachers in some US states are among the groups commonly barred from striking, usually by state and federal laws meant to ensure the safety or security of the general public.